radiatecode/laravel-navbar/README.md

 # Laravel Navbar

 This package generate navigation bar for laravel application.
 In two ways we can generate navbar.
-Generate navigation by nav service, Or generate navigation during route defination, it means we can define the navigation by controller basis.
+Generate navigation by nav service, Or generate navigation during route definition, it means we can define the navigation by controller basis.

 ## Sample